Simple-Recipes/frontend-React-Native/README.md

 ## Demo

-Watch the [RecipesApp demo.mov](Demo/RecipeApp Demo without voice.mov) to see the app in action.
+Watch the [RecipesApp-demo.mov](Demo/RecipeAppDemo.mov) to see the app in action.

 ## Contributing